 - After proper placement, the catheter delivers radiofrequency energy, which burns ("ablates") a portion of the abnormal electrical conduction pathway.
 This inactivates the abnormal pathway to provide more consistent flow of electrical impulses.

-- This technique is low risk; it works in some people but not all.
+- This technique is low risk; it works in most people, and is often a cure for the arrhythmia.
 It has few complications and, unlike surgery, requires little recovery time.

 Atrial Flutter Medications

 The choice of medication depends on the frequency of atrial flutter, the underlying cause, your other medical conditions and overall health, and the other drugs you take.
 The classes of medications used in atrial flutter are as follows: